FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_loadbalancer_v3.md

 `bandwidth_charge_mode`, `sharetype`,  `bandwidth_size` and `bandwidth_id`.
 It is generally recommended running `terraform plan` after importing a loadbalancer.
 You can then decide if changes should be applied to the loadbalancer, or the resource definition should be updated to align with the loadbalancer.
-Also you can ignore changes as below.
+Also, you can ignore changes as below.

 ```hcl
 resource "flexibleengine_lb_loadbalancer_v3" "loadbalancer_1" {